-From time to time the Commonwealth Government, through the Minister for School Education, Early Childhood and Youth and the NSW Government, through the Minister for Education and Training, may request additional information.
-To ensure that such requests are dealt with appropriately, the Principal is responsible for coordinating the school's response.
-This person is responsible for the collection of the relevant data and for ensuring it is provided to the Board of Studies in an appropriate electronic form.
+From time to time the Australian Government, through the Minister for Education, and the NSW Government, through the Minister for Education, may request additional information.
+To ensure that such requests are dealt with appropriately, procedures identify the Principal as the person responsible for the collection of the relevant data/information, coordinating the school's response and for ensuring provision of data/information requested by Minister(s) through the specified authority in an online or appropriate electronic format by the due date.